jasonlearst/RSSanitizer/README.md

-# RSSanitize
+# RSSanitizer

-RSSanitize proxies an RSS feed while performing on the fly sanitization of the text in the feed.
+RSSanitizer proxies an RSS feed while performing on the fly sanitization of the text in the feed.

 ## Motivation